-These Live 2015 NFL Draft Grades will be posted minutes after each pick in the 2022 NFL Draft.
+These 2022 NFL Draft Grades will be posted minutes after each pick in the 2022 NFL Draft.
 Keep in mind that these NFL Draft Grades are based on team needs, player value, positional value, and any trade implications.
 Follow @walterfootball

 | Picks 17-32

 2022 NFL Mock Draft | 2022 NFL Mock Draft

 Jacksonville Jaguars: Travon Walker, DE, Jaguars - B+ Grade

 Jaguar fans will ask, "Is there anything the Jags could've done to get an 'A' grade?"
 The answer is trading down, but that wasn't a possibility because teams weren't interested in moving up in this mediocre draft class.
 So, no. But I was thrilled to get a B+ when I was in school, so this grade is perfectly fine.
 I like that the Jaguars chose the upside in Walker over the safety in Aidan Hutchinson.
 Walker has a much lower floor, but you don't win Super Bowls by being safe.
 The Jaguars kicked off the 2022 NFL Draft Grades with a solid B+.

 Follow @walterfootball for updates.
 Also, you can Support Us on Patreon here!

 Also, if you'd like to support the site, check out my book!
 It's available on Amazon, and it's called A Safety and a Field Goal.

 Take a look: